 Cheney favoured an expansion of presidential powers.
 He is a “presidentialist”.
 I wonder what Cheney’s thoughts are on a Democratic President using the same powers.
 For Cheney increased presidential power was also greater personal power.
 At times I thought his principles were focused totally on increasing presidential power to achieve his immediate goals without reflecting on the wisdom of turning that power over to subsequent administrations.

+I had never realized on 9/11 it was Cheney who acted decisively in Washington and, despite all contortions to the contrary, gave the order to shoot down the 4th plane if it had not crashed.
+Why he was asked the question was a reflection of the authority already assumed by him that morning.
 The pivotal legal issues in which he participated were after 9/11.
 He led the way casting aside the Geneva Convention, authorizing torture and creating massive surveillance of Americans,.
 All the actions were based on a claim of absolute executive power in time of war.
 Even a zealot like Cheney wanted legal affirmation and found it in memos from John Yoo.
 David Addington asserted the President can order torture as no law, convention or treaty can bind him in waging war.
 George Washington must have been restless in his tomb.

 Yoo’s torture memos were supportive of an ideological view rather than legally objective.
 Yoo looked to the facts and law that supported the conclusion that was wanted by Cheney.
 It is hard to tell a client the law does not support his position, especially when you believe in the client’s position.
 Cheney was satisfied with a legal opinion supporting what he planned to do on security.
 Had he been seeking actual opinions he would have obtained further opinions from the American military and the State Department.